-Existing treatment of the misconduct issue Possible approach to projecting future conduct risk losses significant settlement cost is greater than remote. confidence that the loss would not exceed the loss estimate for material conduct risk events.
+Existing treatment of the misconduct issue Possible approach to projecting future conduct risk losses An accounting provision has been raised.
+There is a high degree of certainty over the eventual cost.
+The estimate will equal the existing provisions.
+An accounting provision has been raised.
+There is a high degree of uncertainty over the eventual settlement cost.
+While the IAS 37 provision strikes a balance between potential upside and downside, the likelihood of adverse outcomes exceeding existing provisions is greater than remote.
+The estimate should exceed the existing provision.
+Banks are expected to provide an estimate, even if they are unable to reliably quantify the full range of potential outcomes, by exercising expert judgement.
+In the adverse scenario, banks should have a high level of confidence that the loss would not exceed the loss estimate for material conduct risk events.
+Adverse outcomes should be attributed higher probabilities under the adverse scenario than under the baseline scenario.
+An accounting provision has not been raised.
+While a settlement cost is not probable, there is sufficient evidence to determine a range of settlement outcomes, and the possibility of a significant settlement cost is greater than remote.
+An estimate should be determined by evaluating a range of settlement outcomes and assigning probabilities to these outcomes.
+In the adverse scenario, banks should have a high level of confidence that the loss would not exceed the loss estimate for material conduct risk events.
 Adverse outcomes should be attributed higher probabilities under the adverse scenario than under the baseline scenario.
 An accounting provision has not been raised.
 While a possible obligation has been identified, current evidence is insufficient to be able to reliably quantify any potential liability, or range of liabilities, that may exist.
 The possibility of a significant settlement cost is greater than remote.
 An estimate should be determined by exercising expert judgement.
 In the adverse scenario, banks should have a high level of confidence that the loss would not exceed the loss estimate for material conduct risk events.
 Adverse outcomes should be attributed higher probabilities under the adverse scenario than under the baseline scenario.

-445. Banks are required to provide supervisors with any information - both quantitative and qualitative - they have used in forming this assessment.
+443. Banks are required to provide supervisors with any information - both quantitative and qualitative - they have used in forming this assessment.
 This information shall include the extent of their business in relevant areas.
 Banks are required to provide supervisors with a summary of how they allocated each misconduct risk to the categories in Table 13 above.